 Most of our communities are a happy mix of people in different stages of life.
 That being said, some groups exist for people in similar life stages, such as young adults, youth, families with young children, or people unified around a pub or playgroup.
 If you’re interested in connecting with people of a similar age or stage, let us know.

 Are there any bible studies I can join?

-Why are communities on mission so important to Soma?
+Why are Gospel Communities so important to Soma?

-Communities on mission is a response to Jesus’ instruction to make disciples and do life together.
+Gospel Communities are a response to Jesus’ instruction to make disciples and do life together.
 That’s why being part of this kind of community is our passionate desire for each member of the church.
 We want everyone to participate in a collective kingdom vision.
 We believe that Jesus came to offer life for all.
 While the people of Jesus experience richness and growth in community, they also partner in sharing the love of Jesus with those who don’t know him yet.